 Bacacros or traditional Venetian wine bars are a must-visit when in Venice.
-This is where the locals go to drink wine, enjoy the atmosphere and savour some delicious snacks.
-Rather than spending too much money at the many tourist traps its best to do your research first and plan your visit to at least one these quaint old bars.
+This is where the locals go to drink wine, enjoy the atmosphere, and savour some delicious snacks.
+Rather than spending too much money at the many tourist traps, it’s best to do your research first and plan your visit to at least one of these quaint old bars.

 Cantine del Vino già Schiavi

-Cicchetti in Venice what Tapas is to Spain.
+Cicchetti is to Venice what Tapas are to Spain.
 These delectable small plates of Venetian finger food are a perfect accompaniment to a glass of Vino.
 Cantine del Vino già Schiavi serves a great selection, prepared fresh every day at the venue.

 The glass counter at the front of Cantine del Vino già Schiavi has shelves heaving with plate after plate full of different cicchetti.
 The most popular ones seemed to be the ones topped with cheese – ofcourse!
 Like the pumpkin puree, ricotta and parmesan, the gorgonzola cheese topped with pear and balsamic vinegar, also the gorgonzola cheese and walnut cicchetti was quite delicious.

 There were several combinations of cod, tuna and anchovies with olives and cheese and other mouth-watering combinations too.